hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/7-predictions.md

 Hosting capabilities for Git are superb.
 Wikipedia lists 18 different hosting websites that support Git.
 Mercurial has 7 websites.
-TFVC only has 1 - which is Azure DevOps.
+Team Foundation only has 1 - which is Azure DevOps.
 Fossil and Pijul both have one, but with the potential to grow.

 [slide]

 Git and Hg have proven that they contribute massively to open-source development.
-TFVC just doesn't.
+Team Foundation just doesn't.
 I'm not too impressed with Fossil on this one.
 With their 'Github-in-a-box' and 'you don't need a dedicated hosting platform', they tend to tailor their product to small teams that are physically at the same location (and not spread out across the world).
 This is not the best support that open-source development can have.